ttrummel/pandapipes-homepage/e2niee.github.io/_pages/contact.md

 <p></p>

 ## Mailing List <a name="list"></a>
-If you want to receive updates about new versions and other news about pandapipes, you can subscribe to the pandapower mailing list:
+If you want to receive updates about new versions and other news about pandapipes, you can subscribe to the pandapipes mailing list:

 [<i class='fas fa-envelope'></i> Subscribe](mailto:sympa@fraunhofer.de?subject=subscribe%20pandapower){: .btn .btn--success .btn--large}<br>
-<small>If you no longer want to receive updates, <a href="mailto:sympa@fraunhofer.de?subject=unsubscribe%20pandapower">unsubscribe here</a>.</small>
+<small>If you no longer want to receive updates, <a href="mailto:sympa@fraunhofer.de?subject=unsubscribe%20pandapipes">unsubscribe here</a>.</small>

 ## About us